khairulhawani/AIOT-platform/README.md

 ## How to Use the File in RabbitMQ
 You can use the file in RabbitMQ

-Run this command inside the rabbitmq directory to receive the message:
+Run this command inside the rabbitmq directory to receive the data from sensor:
 ```
 python3 receive.py

 ```

-Run this command inside the rabbitmq directory to send the message:
+Run this command inside the rabbitmq directory to send the data from sensor:
 ```
 python3 send.py